havlan/mini-sentinl-tutorial/docs/README.md

 ## What is a watcher

-- A watcher watches over your data, and based on your queries it will trigger an alert.
+- A watcher watches over your data, and based on your queries and conditions it will trigger an alert.
-- How advanced an watcher is relies upon the user or admin of the system.

-## How to use Sentinl watchers
+## First watcher

 - The most intuitive way is to create a watcher is directly from a visualization or from a visualization saved in your dashboard.
-  - In order to do this, you need to create a visualization of your data.
+  - In order to do this, you need to create a visualization of your data and select the desired time range in time filter. (top right corner)

 - Important aspects:
 	- Creating watchers from a visualization: